A Comprehensive Guide To Personal Hygiene For Kids

 - Healthy Sleeping Position, Hours, and Environment.

-Poor hygiene in children
+Poor Hygiene in Children

 Make the time you spend teaching your kids good personal hygiene fun and engaging.
 Young children can be encouraged to remember their habits and the proper processes for handwashing, bathing, or nail care using songs and games.
 If a good attitude towards personal hygiene forms early in life, there’s less chance that the foundational habits will be forsaken as they grow older.